HOP FLAVOUR EVALUATION

 5g (HOP OF CHOICE eg. CASCADE @ 5.5%AA) DRY HOP 3 DAYS

 Use Beer Smith to calculate the bitterness of the hop additions and keep the beer around 28 - 30 IBU’s.
-Wild About Hops varieties have the alpha acids listed in the statistics near the bottom of each individual hop page and based on the hops being grown in North Canterbury.
+Wild About Hops varieties have the average alpha acids listed in the statistics near the bottom of each individual hop page and based on the hops being grown in North Canterbury.
 This will be close enough for your evaluation purposes for home grown hops.

 PROCEDURE